obshtestvo/backup-sys/README.md

 ## How to modify what's being backed up

+**DO NOT MODIFY** the `/do_backup.sh` script directly in the container except for test purposes.
+Otherwise it will be overwritten at some point with the version found in this repo.

 In this repository, in `cont/` create a directory with the name of the container, put there a modified `do_backup.sh` and when done run `make` from the top level directory of this repository, to install it.
+A clone of this repo can be found in `/root/backup-sys` on `koi.obshtestvo.bg`.
+Do not forget to do a `git pull` before running `make`.

 If you have a hard time understanding the script, **DO NOT TOUCH IT** and ask someone else.